Catani's generalization of collinear factorization breaking: Generalized collinear and soft-collinear factorization

 where

+For notational details, we refer interested readers to App.~\ref{sec:details}.
 To the best of our knowledge, this is the first instance where a FB term $\propto \pi^2$ at ${\cal O}(\eps^0)$ is identified, which contributes at the level of squared amplitude.
-Further details are provided in App.~\ref{sec:details} and in Ref.~\cite{Cieri:2025xxx}, where we also analyze the double soft-gluon current at one-loop in the SL region, with $p_1$ and $p_2$ in the physical initial state, $p_3$ in the physical final state, and $p_1\parallel q_1$, $p_3\parallel q_2$, corresponding to Eq.~(\ref{eq:SLsoftcoll_fact_2sets}).
+Further details are provided in App.~\ref{sec:details} and in Ref.~\cite{Cieri:2025xxx}, where we also analyze the double soft-gluon current at one loop in the SL region, with $p_1$ and $p_2$ in the physical initial state, and $p_1\parallel q_1$, $p_2\parallel q_2$, corresponding to Eq.~(\ref{eq:SLsoftcoll_fact_2sets}).